Ducasse/Pastels/README.md

+Fedup about the basic look of Pharo.
-Some pale color themes for Pharo.
+Here are some nice and pastel color themes for Pharo.

+### Samples

 ![ SandyCherry ](Sandy.png)
 ![ Cherry ](Cherry.png)
 ![ Naran ](Naran.png)

+### Loading
 ```
 Metacello new
 	baseline: 'Pastels';